heqichen/ardublock/README.markdown

 ArduBlock is a Block Programming Language for Arduino.
 The language and functions model closely to [Arduino Language Reference](http://arduino.cc/en/Reference/HomePage)

+This repo derives from my privous repo under taweili.
+Older version can find in taweili's repos.

+ArduBlock website is moved to http://ardublock.heqichen.cn

 Installation
 ----
 The project is managed by Maven.
 After checking out the source for the first time, one should run the following to install Arduino's pde.jar into the local repository.